mongodb/mongo-spring-session/README.md

 Bug reports in JIRA for the extension and the Core Server (i.e. SERVER) project are **public**.

-If you’ve identified a security vulnerability in a driver or any other MongoDB project, please report it according to the [instructions here](https://www.mongodb.com/docs/manual/tutorial/create-a-vulnerability-report).
+If you’ve identified a security vulnerability in the library or any other MongoDB project, please report it according to the [instructions here](https://www.mongodb.com/docs/manual/tutorial/create-a-vulnerability-report).

 ## Versioning